Kenny Carter: Career

 Carter's 1984 season was thrown into jeapordy when Carter broke his leg in April.
 He was expected to be out for several months and forgo his world title hopes for another year.
 But Carter would stun everyone by qualifying for the British Final, competing in the semi-final with his leg in plaster and having to be carried to and from his bike.
 In the Final itself, heavy rain saw many of the established riders label track conditions as unsafe and push for the meeting to be postponed.
 Carter however campaigned heavily for the meeting to go ahead, and reportedly clashed with his competitors in the dressing room over his outspoken opinions.
 The meeting would eventually go ahead, and in what was viewed as the finest moment of his career, Carter would finally claim his first British title, still wearing a protective boot and walking on crutches.
 Although this achievement increased his popularity with the fans, it further strained an already frosty relationship with his England colleagues.
 It would come at a cost however, the fitness of his leg worsened through the summer and he dropped out of the World Championship at the Intercontinental Final stage.

 1985 brought similar disappointment.
 Carter successfully defended his British Title by scoring a 15 point maximum.
 He was widely tipped to finally claim the World Title, which was to be held at Odsal Stadium in Bradford just 11 miles from his home.
 But fate would intervene once again, he was injured in a crash in the Intercontinental Final in Sweden and failed to qualify for the second year running.

-Less than one year later, Carter shot dead his wife, Pamela, before turning the gun on himself at their home, Grey Horse Farm, in Bradshaw, West Yorkshire.
+At the end of that season, Halifax were evicted from The Shay due to rising rent costs, so for the following year Carter and the club moved to neighbouring Bradford.
+His 1986 season started with controversy.
+He was due to appear before the Speedway Control Bureau for assaulting England colleague Peter Collins, following a clash during a league match against the Belle Vue Aces.
+As a result of this misdemeanour he lost the England captaincy.
+Away from the track Kenny had split from his wife Pam, and she was in the process of applying for divorce and full custody of their children, citing his controlling behaviour as the main reason.

+On the 21 May 1986, Carter was in residence at his and Pamela’s home at Grey Horse Farm, Bradshaw, whilst she was residing elsewhere.
+Carter convinced Pamela he would be out and that she could safely attend the property to get possessions for herself and their children, however he, apparently, hid his van in a barn and waited.
+When the unsuspecting Pamela entered the property Carter shot her (allegedly shooting her again as she attempted to flee), before returning indoors and turning the gun on himself and taking his own life in the process.

 Carter was the older brother of Grand Prix motorcycle road racer Alan Carter.